PRAMOTH-S/Ai-projects/Heart disease prediction/README.md

 ---

 ## 📌 Overview
-This  implements a machine learning pipeline to predict the presence of heart disease using clinical parameters.
+This project  implements a machine learning pipeline to predict the presence of heart disease using clinical parameters.
 It is designed as a foundational healthcare AI system that can assist in early risk detection.

 The model is trained on structured medical data and performs  binary classification: